thomased/thomased.github.io/research.md

 permalink: /research/
 ---

-My research is motivated by a desire to test and refine theory, for which I draw on experimental, observational, and theoretical approaches.
+My research is motivated by a desire to understand life's diversity, and I use experimental, observational, and theoretical tools to test and refine theory.
 I tend to prefer invertebrates for their tractability, though will use any system (including humans) appropriate for the questions at hand.
 Some areas of particular interest include:

 ### The evolutionary ecology of visual communication